Empathy means the ability to understand and share the feelings of another.

 As noted, these were just my own observations – what do others think?
 Are western women travelling overseas less inclined to observe and maintain local cultural decorum, than western men?
 And if so, why?
 Do you think it might it be related to an increasingly overdone feeling of entitlement, and of being beyond criticism/censure?
 That sense of feeling oneself to be a ‘special snowflake’?

 Singer ‘Bjork’ clearly thought she was a very special snowflake indeed when she saw fit to assault this reporter at the airport in Bangkok.
+And here’s another western woman showering the Thais with empathy.

 ‘Poison Ivy’, 17, bullies ‘weak’ men into degrading themselves online before encouraging them to kill themselves (26 October 2016) with related Reddit discussion thread here.